TabularEditor/TabularEditor3/docs/editions.md

 Our Desktop Edition and Standard Editions uses a personal licensing model.
 This means, that a user receives their own personal License Key, which can not be shared or transferred to other users.
 When a user no longer requires the product, their subscription should be cancelled to avoid recurring payments.

 Our Enterprise Edition uses a transferable licensing model.
 This means, that multiple users can share the same license key.
 Each license holds a number of "seats" up to the purchased quantity.
 Once a user activates their installation of Tabular Editor 3, they will occupy a seat in the license.
-When a user no longer requires the product, [contact support](mailto:support@tabulareditor.com?subject=Transferable%20License%20Rotation) in order to free the seat for another user.
+When a user no longer requires the product, <a href="mailto:support@tabulareditor.com?subject=Transferable%20License%20Rotation">contact support</a> in order to free the seat for another user.

 ## Enterprise Edition Volume Discounts